andrewsleigh/learning-processing/oop-basics/readme.md

 * In the class definition, you can use the `xyz_` convention to denote a temporary local variable

-* THis does seem a bit redundant.
+* This does seem a bit redundant.
 In the book, Shiffman writes (p.
 130):

 > In my experience, the use of constructor arguments to initialize object variables can be somewhat bewildering.
 Please do not blame yourself.
 The code is strange-looking and can seem awfully redundant: “For every single variable I want to initialize in the constructor, I have to duplicate it with a temporary argument to that constructor?”

 > Nevertheless, this is quite an important skill to learn, and, ultimately, is one of the things that makes object-oriented programming powerful.

-* I also wanted to add a transparency property, but couldn't get this to work, so I've left this out for now.
+* I also wanted to add a transparency property, but couldn't get this to work, so I've left it out for now.